alangrainger/obsidian-air-quotes/README.md

 #### Step 2

-Link the source text to your current note in a YAML format.
-You can use either the standard
+Link the source text note to your current note in a YAML format.
+This is the Markdown (or plaint text) formatted note inside your Obsidian vault.

-format:
+You can use either the standard format:

 ```
 ---